seanbapty/Lab1_Bapty/README.md

 signal Output: std_logic_vector(7 downto 0);

 In order to convert twos compliment Output was assigned as 'not Input + 1'.
+The unsigned command below converts 'Not Input' to a numeric form so that 1 can be added to it.

 Output <= std_logic_vector(unsigned(Not Input) + 1);